This is a guide covering the best lenses for the Sony a7ii.

 Weighing only around 200g, this is a lens that you can literally fit inside your pockets.

-At the same time, it won’t hurt your pocket as much too, being that it’s one of the most affordable Sony FE prime lenses out there.
+At the same time, it won’t hurt your pocket as much too.

 This makes it a steal compared to other wide-angle lenses with similar specs from other manufacturers.